kvarak/dnd/docs/_Classes/barbarian.md

 ### Aspect of the Beast
-At 6th level, you gain a magical benefit based on the totem animal of your choice.
+You gain a magical benefit based on the totem animal of your choice.
 You can choose the same animal you selected previously or a different one.

 **Albatross.** This spirit helps you roam far and fast.
 Whether mounted or on foot, your travel pace is doubled, as is the travel pace of up to ten companions while they're within 60 feet of you and you're not incapacitated (see chapter 8 in the Player's Handbook for more information about travel pace).